awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Functions.md

-** Usage notes**
+**Usage notes**

 For the `explainOptionList`, you can use any of the same options that you would use with an `EXPLAIN` statement\.
-The Aurora PostgreSQL optimizer concatenates the list of options you provide to the `EXPLAIN` statement, so you can request any option that `EXPLAIN` supports\.
+The Aurora PostgreSQL optimizer concatenates the list of options that you provide to the `EXPLAIN` statement\.

 ## apg\_plan\_mgmt\.plan\_last\_used<a name="AuroraPostgreSQL.Optimize.Functions.plan_last_used"></a>